Medically reviewed by Drugs.com. Last updated on Jun 29, 2020.

 Use: Labeled Indications

-Bronchial asthma or history of bronchial asthma; severe chronic obstructive pulmonary disease (COPD); sinus bradycardia; second- or third-degree atrioventricular block; overt cardiac failure; cardiogenic shock; or hypersensitivity to timolol or any component of the formulation.
+Hypersensitivity to timolol or any component of the formulation; bronchial asthma or history of bronchial asthma; severe chronic obstructive pulmonary disease (COPD); sinus bradycardia; second- or third-degree atrioventricular block; overt heart failure; cardiogenic shock

 Documentation of allergenic cross-reactivity for Ophthalmic Beta-Adrenergic Blocking Agents is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.